Humanities and Social Sciences

 - Plus Plan

-A 60 minute lesson in which students will be introduced to the importance of environments.
+A 60 minute lesson in which students will explore the topographical features of the continent of Africa.

 - Plus Plan